 Description Physical V4X SFP+ port (IN connector) on the EVS server that receives the input streams.
 The codec module (1 to 6) of the SFP+ port is automatically assigned based on the required cabling for the running configuration.
 IT cannot be changed.
 The letter (C or D) of the SFP+ port on which the EVS server receives the input streams is automatically assigned.
-Values X-C (default for even channels) X-D (default for odd channels) where X is the number of coded module.
+Availability When the EVS server is not connected to an XHub-VIA IP Aggregator, this field will be displayed instead of the QSFP field.
+Values X-C (default) X-D where X is the number of coded module.
+Limitations When in ST2022-7, the primary stream has to be on SFP C and the secondary stream on SFP D.